 Ever wish you had access to a scanner that you could use to scan and store documents?
-You now have a scanner that you hold in your hand.
-Before IOS 11 this would be accomplished with a separately installed app.
+With your iPhone, you have a document scanner that you hold in your hand.
+There are a number of uses:

 2 Launch the Notes app.